New vintage, the 2008 was rated: Bettane & Desseauve 15.5/20

 Nose

-aromas of red fruit soup (blackberry, morello cherry, redcurrant), caramelized orange zest and rose petals
+with aromas of red fruit soup (blackberry, sour cherry, redcurrant), caramelized orange zest, and rose petals

 Mouth